SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 You do not need zfs, it is optional even if it is missing (unless you plan to add it).

-For me I will not add zfs for Docker.
+For me I will not add zfs.

 I will add the missing configs that I needed to add in .config at the end of the guide.

+You can just add those missing configs at the end of the .config file and continue on with this guide.

 After you are finished editing and saved your .config file, follow these steps: